Collegiate Life Specialist

-Shawna Graichen is one of our most enthusiastic Student Skills Specialists.
+Shawna Graichen is one of our most enthusiastic Collegiate Life Specialists.
 She is passionate about supporting individuals in becoming self-determined agents of their own lives, as they transition from adolescence into young adult life.
-She supports each student in the unique ways they need to find college success by building connections and developing campus, community, and resource navigation skills,
+She supports each student in the unique ways they need to find college success by building connections and developing campus, community, and resource navigation skills.

 In her student-centered, student-driven work, Shawna advances the idea of inter-dependence rather than independence.
 “Of course, we strive for independence, but we are always part of a community,” she says.
 “As adults, we all rely on various individuals for different aspects of our lives… Each of us has a network of friends, family, colleagues, teachers, coaches, mentors, community members we rely on.
 Self-reliance is a matter of making great choices about building your own support team and knowing who to turn to and when.”